eliseubatista99/dot-net-banking-app/README.md

 How to start project:

 1. Make sure you have .NET installed.
 You can download it from https://dotnet.microsoft.com/en-us/download
-2. Execute the dotNetBankingApp.sh script (If you are on Windows, use a tool like Git Bash to run the script: https://git-scm.com/download/win) with the command:
+2. If you're on linux/mac execute the **dotNetBankingApp.sh** script with the command:

         sh ./dotNetBankingApp.sh

-    If you only want to test/run the Api, run the following command
+    If you're on windows, execute the batch file **dotNetBankingApp.bat**

-        sh ./dotNetBankingAppApiOnly.sh
+    If you only want to test/run the Api, do the previous steps but for the **dotNetBankingAppApiOnly** files.

 ## About the project